Your friends are heading into town and have asked you to show them around during their stay. You obviously want to give

 Officially registered as a historic landmark, The Rusty Spur was once the home of the very first Farmers' Bank of Scottsdale.
 While the vault may no longer hold cash, it's certainly well-stocked with booze.
 The former savings institution has been refashioned into a rowdy, drink-slinging saloon.
 Slurp down a prickly pear margarita and enjoy live country music as you two-step your way into the night.
 With walls and ceilings covered in Western memorabilia, license plates, and dollar bills, it's hard not to become fascinated by this watering hole.
 Strangers quickly become friends at this quintessential country bar.

 The most eclectic bar on this list, The Duce offers an experience unlike any other.
 Complete with an indoor boxing ring, clothing boutique, restaurant (where everything is made from scratch), drug store soda fountain, and set of high school bleachers, this bar is spectacularly wacky.
 Take the edge off with a Tom Collins and prepare to hit the dance floor to shuffle and swing to some classic jazz all night long.

 If your GPS leads you down a back alley to our next destination, know you've come to the right place.
 Indicated by nothing more than a glowing red sign above the door, Valley Bar is an underground lounge and music venue.
 The dimly lit Rose Room, or lounge portion, is adorned with campy artwork and serves up a sweet selection of draft beer, wine, and specialty cocktails named after local politicians.
 Traverse farther into the bar and you'll stumble upon a game room equipped with darts, billiards tables,

 The Ostrich is Chandler's speakeasy.
-Housed in a basement below the historic San Marcos Hotel, the location gets its name from its origins as an ostrich feather storage during World War One.
-The plumes were eventually traded for hootch and moonshine, turning the subterranean bar into a popular destination for the 1920s elite.
+Housed in a basement below the historic San Marcos Hotel, the location gets its name from its origins as an ostrich feather storage during World War I. The plumes were eventually traded for hootch and moonshine, turning the subterranean bar into a popular destination for the 1920s elite.
 Nowadays, Edison bulbs dimly light the space, which features a